alexnd/GC/README.md

 You would feel as on a dump waste as well as happiest of happy-nanny nyan cat!

+To be clear, this is not just a garbage-like log, but mix of proven solutions even with copy-paste from good sites.

+Enjoy!

 So, why **Javascript**?

 I really not have an answer immediately...